cetz-package/cetz/src/draw/shapes.typ

 ///   #show-parameter-block("flex", "boolean", [Only applicable when marks are used on curves such as bezier and hobby.
 If true, the mark will point along the secant of the curve.
 If false, the tangent at the marks tip is used.], default: true)
 ///   #show-parameter-block("position-samples", "integer", [Only applicable when marks are used on curves such as bezier and hobby.
 The maximum number of samples to use for calculating curve positions.
 A higher number gives better results but may slow down compilation.], default: 30)
 ///
-/// *Note*: The size of the mark depends on its style values, not
-/// the distance between `from` and `to`, which only determine its
-/// orientation.
 ///
 /// - from (coordinate): The position to place the mark.
 /// - to (coordinate): The position the mark should point towards.